 Someone with a real eye on safety will choose flame resistant shirts, trousers and other clothes that might be seen as standard.

-In an emergency situation, you might need to remove your jacket quickly if it has been covered in flammable material.
+In an emergency, you might need to remove your jacket quickly if it has been covered in a flammable material.
 It makes sense that your next layer of clothing also offers protection as well.

 The best brands of flame resistant clothing are just as comfortable and fashionable as standard casual wear, so choosing the extra protection is a must.

 The key to the extra safety aspect is due to the use of Dupont’s Nomex treated cotton.
 Since this technology is available, there’s no reason to buy regular clothes if you’re working with potentially flammable materials.

 Your footwear choice is crucial.
 Most injuries are likely to happen to your extremities and the parts of your body that do most work.
 This means your hands and feet.
 Dropping heavy items, or spilling dangerous liquid is extremely common.

 Different types of footwear might have distinct advantages.
 All in one rubber boots will be the best for liquids.
 Ankle-high boots will allow flexibility of movement.

 The main disadvantage of a lot of the footwear choices, is that they might comply for the job you’re doing, but are they comfortable?

 If you search around, you can find the types of footwear that you’d wear anywhere, but have the required safety features.
 Due to modern technology, there’s no need to compromise on style, comfort and safety.